American Indian Cultural District #Indigenize Project

 Murals & Art Activations

-We are working with local Indigenous artists to develop a multi part art activation project in the Cultural District and throughout San Francisco focused on honoring California Indians and the diverse American Indian and Indigenous communities of the SF Bay Area.
+We are working with American Indian, Alaskan Native and Indigenous artists to develop a series of art activation activations in the Cultural District and throughout San Francisco focused on honoring American Indian art, history, cultures, and values.
+Below are examples of some of our murals and art activations.

-16th St. Mission Station Mural - The Prophecy by Andrew Valencia (in progress) lead by American Indian Cultural District and American Indian Cultural Center
+The Prophecy by Andrew Valencia, done in partnership with American Indian Cultural District and American Indian Cultural Center, 16th St. Mission Station.

 16th & Valencia Street Mural Activation done in partnership with the Mission Merchant’s Association

-AICD Indigenize SF Mural - 16th & Mission Street commissioned 6/7/21 by Ernest and Eric Paul with assistance from CAMP and Precita Eyes
+16th & Mission Street commissioned by Ernest and Eric Paul with assistance from CAMP and Precita Eyes.
+Near 16th Street BART Station, San Francisco, CA.

 Mayor Breed signing the AICD Indigenize SF Community Mural commissioned 9/25/21